 So what does this practice entail?
 Rather than trying to clear the mind, this practice encourages people to bring awareness to the sensations and stimuli our bodies are experiencing moment-to-moment.
 An easy way to get started is to focus on breathing – take five minutes to close the eyes and focus on the sensation of the air being sucked in through your nostrils while your lungs fill up with oxygen.
 Then, allowing yourself to be aware of the feeling of the air exiting through the mouth as it passes over your tongue and past your teeth.
 Similar to most rituals, this type of meditation is a practice, and becomes easier and more effective the more often it is performed.

 6. Lower the Temperature in Your Bedroom

 Have you ever noticed that you get higher quality sleep when you choose to sleep with the windows open on chilly autumn nights?
 This is due to the fact that the body associates a lowering temperature with the signaling of sleep.
 While there is a limit to how cold it should be in your bedroom while sleeping, sleep.org cites the best bedroom temperature while sleeping should hover between 60 and 67 degrees.
 This coincides with the body’s natural depression of internal temperature while sleeping, which tells your body that it’s time to wind down and relax.
 If you don’t live on a noisy street and the temperature outside is chilly, one of the best ways to reap the benefits of a lower bedtime temperature is to allow fresh air to circulate the room while you sleep.
-You might also choose to circulate the air in your bedroom with a rotating fan, or use a cooling mattress to regulate your body temperature while you sleep.
+You might also choose to circulate the air in your bedroom with a rotating fan, or use a cooling mattress and a bamboe kussen to regulate your body temperature while you sleep.